-Out of all the possible reasons, a consumer might prefer shopping from an online retailer because they want to shop multiple products at the same time, and your product just tends to be one of the products in a basket.
+Getting Basket space is as important as the digital shelf space.
+Out of all the possible reasons a consumer might prefer shopping from an online retailer because they want to shop multiple products at the same time and your product just tends to be one of the products in a basket.
 Start cross-promoting against complimentary products where chances of add-to-carts are maximum.

-In order for your brand to be successful when selling online with a retailer, especially for low margin retailers, it's vital to drive volume sales.
-Brands can do this by promoting products, and by sponsoring top SKU's to drive mass purchases.
+Volume is the keyIn order for your brand to be successful when selling online with a retailer especially for low margin retailers it's vital to drive volume sales.
+Brands can do this by promoting products and by sponsoring top SKU's to drive mass purchases.

-If planned well, retailers can eventually help brands get added insights, added incentives, and better consumer understanding.
+If planned well retailers can eventually help brands get added insights added incentives and better consumer understanding.
 These can in return help improve the DTC shop.

 How can you get access to the 'added insights'?

-In addition, brands can also track competitors to benchmark their own offerings.
+ChannelSight's eCommerce solutions can help you to get added insights as well as enable brands to understand consumer shopping behavior in depth.
+Not only that but it can also help brands to track stock and price fluctuations on their entire retail portfolio.
+In addition brands can also track competitors to benchmark their own offerings.
 This competitive intelligence can be imperative for brands when making strategic decisions.
-The reporting dashboard that ChannelSight offers also provides brands with data across the retail portfolio in an easy-to-use format, allowing managers to swiftly analyse their brand's performance and take data driven decisions.
+The reporting dashboard that ChannelSight offers also provides brands with data across the retail portfolio in an easy-to-use format allowing managers to swiftly analyze their brand's performance and take data driven decisions.
 You can learn about our solutions in depth here.

-Key pointers when forming a DTC
+Key pointers when forming a Direct To Consumer (D2C)

-Having a DTC store provides brands with an opportunity to own and build a deeper relationship with their consumers.
+Consumer Data and Control: Having a DTC store provides brands with an opportunity to own and build a deeper relationship with their consumers.
 This deeper relationship in return provides a chance to target your audience base in a more meaningful way whether it be through ads or emails.
 It becomes even more vital in this sense to track your consumer purchase patterns.

-One of the biggest challenges that a DTC + Online Retailer focused brand faces is to decide what SKUS work on DTC vs retailers.
+Niche SKUs: One of the biggest challenges that a DTC + Online Retailer focused brand faces is to decide what SKUS work on DTC vs retailers.
 A good DTC strategy would be to have a focus on niche SKUs that are occasion-specific (think Cadbury's personalisation around holidays).SKUs that are readily available can be made part of the retailer strategy with a focus on volumes.

 These are only some of the very basic high-level pointers to consider when debating DTC vs retailer Channels.
-A lot also depends on how you are planning supply chain for, using/controlling re-sellers across both channels.
+A lot also depends on how you are planning supply chain for using/controlling re-sellers across both channels.

-A lot also depends on understanding where/how consumers tend to find your product, what places they eventually buy it from.
+A lot also depends on understanding where/how consumers tend to find your product what places they eventually buy it from.
 Understanding these patterns and applying that to your DTC first/ Retailer also strategy is necessary.

 How can we help?

-Whether your brand choosing to sell via a retailer or a DTC, we can help you understand your consumers better.
+Whether your brand choosing to sell via a retailer or a DTC we can help you understand your consumers better.
 Contact us to learn more on how we can help you increase your conversions and provide a better consumer experience.